Juan0Gg/Juan0Gg/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br>📚 I’m currently learning programming, a journey that mirrors life itself, where each challenge is a lesson in growth<br>🎯 Goals: To create projects that not only serve the programming community but also provide value to the general public.</p>
+<p align="left">✨ Creating bugs since 2021<br>📚 I’m currently learning programming, a journey that mirrors life itself, where each challenge is a lesson in growth<br>🎯 Goals: Be the best =).</p>

 ###